[AWS/Athena] How to create a table using partition projection for WAF log analysis

 PARTITIONED BY ( `log_time` string ) ~Omitted~ TBLPROPERTIES( 'projection.enabled' = 'true', 'projection.log_time.type' = 'date', 'projection.log_time.range' = '2025/11/01/00/00,NOW', 'projection.log_time.format' = 'yyyy/MM/dd/HH/mm', 'projection.log_time.interval' = '1', 'projection.log_time.interval.unit' = 'minutes', 'storage.location.template' = 's3://{WAF log output destination bucket}/AWSLogs/{account ID}/WAFLogs/cloudfront/{target CF}/${log_time}')

-As mentioned earlier, we mainly use two clauses: PARTITIONED and TBLPROPERTIES
+As mentioned earlier, this primarily PARTITIONED and TBLPROPERTIES uses two phrases:

 PARTITIONED:

-Here, we use a key named log_time, but you can set other keys.
+Here, we are using a key named log_time, but other keys can also be set.

-If the key overlaps with an existing column name, Athena may get confused and throw an error, so basically set it to a name that does not exist in the original log data.
+If the name conflicts with an existing column name, Athena may get confused and throw an error, sogenerallyset a name that does not exist in the original log data.

 TBLPROPERTIES:

-Specifies whether to enable partition projection and the format details for the specified key.
+Specifies the enable/disable setting for partition projection and detailed formatting settings for the specified key.

-In this example, we are sorting the information contained in log_time and providing it to Athena.
+In this case, it seems to be organizing the information contained in log_time and providing it to Athena.

-projection.enabled: Declares "I'm going to use partition projection!"type: Data type (in this case it is a date, so date)range: The range of the data from "beginning" to "end".
-Using NOW is very useful as it will set the range up to the moment the query is executed.format: The format of the S3 folder name (e.g. yyyy/MM/dd)interval: The interval at which data is added (1 for every minute)storage.location.template: Where to apply the calculated value to the S3 path. ${log_time} is the date calculated by Athena.
+projection.enabled: A declaration that "partition projection will be used!"type: Data type (in this case, date)Range: The range of the data, from start to end.
+Using NOW is very convenient because it sets the range to include the moment the query is executed.Format: What format are the S3 folder names in (e.g., yyyy/MM/dd)?interval: The interval at which data is added (e.g., 1 if every minute).storage.location.template: Specifies where in the S3 path to apply the calculated value.
+Replace ${log_time} with the date calculated by Athena.

 INVALID_TABLE_PROPERTY: Table {{database name}}.{{table name}} is configured for partition projection, but the following partition columns are missing from the projection configuration: [year, month, day, hour]